julelang/manual/src/std/net.md

 ```jule
 fn Read(mut self, mut buf: []byte)!: int
 ```
-Read bytes to buffer from connection and returns read byte count.
-The number of bytes read can never exceed the length of the buffer.
-If the buffer is larger than the number of bytes that can be read, the buffer will not cause an overflow.
-It will panic if connection is closed.
-If connection is closed by server, it returns zero and sets connection state as closed.
-So if you try read again, function will panic because of connection state is closed.
-All exceptionals are error code of implementation.
+Read bytes to buffer from connection and returns read byte count\.
+The number of bytes read can never exceed the length of the buffer\.
+If the buffer is larger than the number of bytes that can be read, the buffer will not cause an overflow\.
+It will panic if connection is closed\.
+If connection is closed by server, it returns zero and sets connection state as closed\.
+So if you try read again, function will panic because of connection state is closed\.

 ### Write
 ```jule
 fn Write(mut self, buf: []byte)!: int
 ```
-Writes bytes to connection and returns written byte count.
-The number of bytes written can never exceed the length of the buffer.
-All exceptionals are error code of implementation.
+Writes bytes to connection and returns written byte count\.
+The number of bytes written can never exceed the length of the buffer\.

 ### SetReadTimeout
 ```jule
 fn SetReadTimeout(mut self, timeout: time::Duration)!
 ```
-Sets read timeout for connection.
-Timeout precision is microseconds.
-If the timeout is below one microsecond it will be accepted as zero.
-The zero timeout, clears current timeout if exist.
-All exceptionals are error code of implementation.
+Sets read timeout for connection\.
+Timeout precision is microseconds\.
+If the timeout is below one microsecond it will be accepted as zero\.
+The zero timeout, clears current timeout if exist\.

 ### SetWriteTimeout
 ```jule
 fn SetWriteTimeout(mut self, timeout: time::Duration)!
 ```
-Sets write timeout for connection.
-Timeout precision is microseconds.
-If the timeout is below one microsecond it will be accepted as zero.
-The zero timeout, clears current timeout if exist.
-All exceptionals are error code of implementation.
+Sets write timeout for connection\.
+Timeout precision is microseconds\.
+If the timeout is below one microsecond it will be accepted as zero\.
+The zero timeout, clears current timeout if exist\.

 ### Network
 ```jule
 fn Network(self): Network
 ```
-Returns network name which is connected.
-If connection closed, returns Network.TCP as a general network.
+Returns network name which is connected\.
+If connection closed, returns Network\.TCP as a general network\.

 ### Close
 ```jule
 fn Close(mut self)!
 ```
-Closes connection.
-All exceptionals are error code of implementation.
+Closes connection\.

 ## TCPAddr
 ```jule